AlbinHall/MusicQuiz/README.md

 # Welcome to my Music Quiz project

-## This project is my first one using JavaScript with HTML and CSS combined.
-The site have 6 questions with score count and alert when correct or wrong answer.
+ This project is my first one using JavaScript with HTML and CSS combined.
+The site have 6 questions with score count and visual feedback if answer is correct or wrong.
 The site also logs username and push it into an array that displays in the beginning and at the final page.

 The sites goal is to be a fun and easy accesable quiz.
+And for me to learn more about JavaScript, HTML and CSS.

 ## The site on different screen sizes:
 ![displayes the sites on different screen sizes](assets/image/responsive.png)

-##features
+## features

 ### Navigation
 - The navigation is located below the quiz form